ATBP: Awit, Titik at Bilang na Pambata: Animated characters

-Running gangs and songs
+Running gags and songs

 Opening Billboard

 In the show's first year, the opening animated sequence begins with a seven-note tune before the egg hatches into a bird on the tree where the kids playing hide-and-seek before the theme song plays, the kids running with the cat and the dog to see the castle made of building blocks seeing the show title.
-Animated characters Pito, Mr. Sulat and Maestro are also appearing in the first OBB; the theme song ended with the line "Awit, titik, bilang at iba pa" two times before the chant "At iba pa!" to reveal the show title which is like the song liners in music sheets.
-Later in 1995 coinciding the reformat of the show, the theme song was later orchestrated with an newer animated OBB sequence featuring the animated versions of its puppets, Pipo, Tingting, Bebong, Kapitan Bilang, Donya Kilatis and Smokey and the Boondocks.
+Animated characters Pito, Mr. Sulat and Maestro are also appearing in the first OBB; the theme song ended with the line "Awit, titik, bilang at iba pa" two times before the chant "At iba pa!" to reveal the show title, which is like the song liners in music sheets.
+Later in 1995, coinciding with the reformat of the show, the theme song was later orchestrated and sung slightly faster with a newer animated OBB sequence featuring the animated versions of its puppets, Pipo, Tingting, Bebong, Kapitan Bilang, Donya Kilatis and Smokey and the Boondocks.
 Animated characters Pito, Mr. Sulat and Maestro from the first OBB returned for the new billboard.
-The billboard ends with the line "Awit, titik, bilang at iba pa" two times (from the first OBB); but with adding an newer line "Awit, Titik, Bilang...." before the chant "At iba pa!" and an CGI blocks to reveal the show title.
+The billboard ends with the line "Awit, titik, bilang at iba pa" two times (from the first OBB); but with adding a newer line, "Awit, Titik, Bilang...."
+Before the chant, "At iba pa!" and a CGI blocks to reveal the show title.